sverma89asu/EffortLoggerV2/README.md

 2. If installed Java Version <17, install Java 17+ (see [adoptium.net](https://adoptium.net)).
 3. [Optional] Install Maven (see [maven.apache.org](https://maven.apache.org/users/index.html))

-Am way too lazy to go through the hell of modularizing this, so there's no instructions for a packaged install, lol.

 ## Usage
 1. Navigate to project root (the directory with `pom.xml`).